noodldocs/noodldocs.github.io/nodes/data/collection.md

 The name of the **Collection** that this node will access.

 **Use Limit**
-Enables or disables limiting the number of result fetched from the database.
+Enables or disables limiting the number of result fetched from the cloud store.

 **Limit**
-Specift the maximum number of **Models** that will be fetched from the database.
+Specifies the maximum number of **Models** that will be fetched from the cloud store.

 ### Filter

-By default the **Collection** will fetch all **Models**, you can however add a filter.
+By default the **Query Collection** will fetch all **Models**, you can however add a filter.
 You can filter on **Model** properties.
 Add which properties you want to filter on.

 ![](collection-filter.png ':class=img-size-m')